Mette Hoegh-Petersen

 Fields of papers citing papers by Mette Hoegh-Petersen

-This network shows the specialization of papers citing the papers produced by Mette Hoegh-Petersen.
-Nodes represent fields, and links connect fields that are likely to share authors.
+This network shows the impact of papers produced by Mette Hoegh-Petersen.
+Nodes represent research fields, and links connect fields that are likely to share authors.
+Colored nodes show fields that tend to cite the papers produced by Mette Hoegh-Petersen.
 The network helps show where Mette Hoegh-Petersen may publish in the future.

 Countries citing papers authored by Mette Hoegh-Petersen